soapbox-pub/rebased/docs/configuration/cheatsheet.md

 * `autofollowing_nicknames`: Set to nicknames of (local) users that automatically follows every newly registered user.
 * `attachment_links`: Set to true to enable automatically adding attachment link text to statuses.
 * `max_report_comment_size`: The maximum size of the report comment (Default: `1000`).
+* `report_strip_status`: Strip associated statuses in reports to ids when closed/resolved, otherwise keep a copy.
 * `safe_dm_mentions`: If set to true, only mentions at the beginning of a post will be used to address people in direct messages.
 This is to prevent accidental mentioning of people when talking about them (e.g. "@friend hey i really don't like @enemy").
 Default: `false`.
 * `healthcheck`: If set to true, system data will be shown on ``/api/v1/pleroma/healthcheck``.
 * `remote_post_retention_days`: The default amount of days to retain remote posts when pruning the database.